knowles-nelson in the news

 “Conversations on the Edge,” a news podcast from Edgewood College, features an in-depth exploration of conservation in Wisconsin.

-With businesses closed, Wisconsinites and residents from neighboring states flocked to natural areas
+With businesses closed, Wisconsinites and residents from neighboring states flock to natural areas.

 Report from the Wisconsin Policy Forum says renewed interest in the outdoors signals need to boost funding for public lands.